vudash/vudash/docs/developers/README.md

 # Developing

-Creating widgets and plugins is designed to be quick and painless.
+Creating widgets and datasources is designed to be quick and painless.
 They are delivered as simple npm modules, and follow basic node patterns in order to get you up to speed quickly.

 ## Developing Widgets